 Table II-1 of the Supplemental biological opinion (pages 6-8) contains a list of species and critical habitat in the action area, their status, and the Service's determination of the effects of the Federal action analyzed in the PBOs, including the continued operation of existing and certain new water-related activities.
-The Service determined in the PBOs that the continued operation of existing and certain new water-related activities may adversely affect but would not likely jeopardize the continued existence of the endangered whooping crane, interior least tern, and pallid sturgeon, or the threatened northern Great Plains population of the piping plover.
+The Service determined in the PBOs that the continued operation of existing and certain new water-related activities may adversely affect but would not likely jeopardize the continued existence of the whooping crane, interior least tern, and pallid sturgeon, or the northern Great Plains population of the piping plover.

-1 "ESA Compliance" means: (1) serving as the reasonable and prudent alternative to offset the effects of water-related activities that FWS found were likely to cause jeopardy to one or more of the target species or to adversely modify critical habitat before the Program was in place; (2) providing offsetting measures to avoid the likelihood of jeopardy to one or more of the target species or adverse modification of critical habitat in the Platte River basin for new or existing water-related activities evaluated under the ESA after the Program was in place; and (3) avoiding any prohibited take of target species in the Platte River basin.
+1 "ESA Compliance" means: (1) serving as the reasonable and prudent alternative to offset the effects of water-related activities that FWS found were likely to cause jeopardy to one or more of the target species or to adversely modify critical habitat before the Program was in place; (2) providing offsetting measures to avoid the likelihood of jeopardy to one or more of the target species or adverse modification of critical habitat in the Platte River basin for new or existing water-related activities evaluated under the ESA after the Program was in place; and (3) avoiding any prohibited take of listed target species in the Platte River basin.

-Further, the Service found that the continued operation of existing and certain new water-related activities may adversely affect but would not likely jeopardize the threatened bald eagle and western prairie fringed orchid associated with the central and lower reaches of the Platte River in Nebraska, and was not likely to destroy or adversely modify designated critical habitat for the whooping crane.
-The bald eagle was subsequently removed from the federal endangered species list on August 8, 2007.
+Further, the Service found that the continued operation of existing and certain new waterrelated activities may adversely affect but would not likely jeopardize the bald eagle and western prairie fringed orchid associated with the central and lower reaches of the Platte River in Nebraska, and was not likely to destroy or adversely modify designated critical habitat for the whooping crane.
+The bald eagle was subsequently delisted under the ESA on August 8, 2007, and the interior least tern was delisted February 12, 2021.